alphagov/government-service-design-manual/guides-and-toolkits/users-of-your-service/understandinguserneeds.md

 Using a combination of search and metrics analysis, we could identify the bones of the user need from a page containing surplus content.

 ###Work out your proposition
-You need to set the boundaries of what your product can and should offer, to prevent a bottomless list of user needs.
+You need to set the boundaries of what your service can and should offer, to prevent a bottomless list of user needs.
 This is especially true of a government website such as GOV.UK.
 As well as identifying user needs, we identified which of those needs the government must answer.
 This led to the ‘It’s in if...’ criteria:

 - it’s something that only the government does
 - there is clear demand for it from users (ie. through search and traffic logs) or the government is legally obliged to provide it